 The FT-817 is a great radio but it does have a few weakness.
 A common problem that users encounter is the failure of the DC input connector on the rear panel.
-In use any stresses and strains from the power lead tend to make the DC power socket in the radio shear off the printed circuit board causing intermittent operation which usually leads to total failure.
+In use, any stresses and strains from the power lead tend to make the DC power socket in the radio shear off the printed circuit board, causing intermittent operation and eventually total failure.
 The socket is a surface mount item and thus is hard to replace - and even if replaced, it is likely to fail again.

-This adapter is suitable for all models of the FT-817 and also fits the FT-818.
+This adapter is suitable for all models of the FT-817 and the FT-818.

 - Its compact design allows it to become a permanent part of your FT-817, FT-817ND or FT-818

 - Quit worrying about voltage drop on the stock adapter's low gauge wire